codio/site/source/docs/quickstart/edusetup.html.md

 In June 2015, we will be releasing a comprehensive set of features that allow teachers to fully manage their student classes and

 - access student code
-- mark assessment questions within the Courses
+- mark assessment questions within the Modules
-- monitor student progress and time spent on courses
+- monitor student progress and time spent on modules
 - and much more

 Below are a couple of screenshots to give you a taste of what is around the corner.